xeaone/fsep/README.md

 # FSEP
 Is a library that promisifies all native node FS operation and brings extras into the mix.
+Fsep follows the same naming schemes as fs-extra.

 Contributions Welcome!
 Submit a pull request.
 Currently Fsep only has one dependency it would be great to keep it that way.